Register

 • Assessment of player ability by the selection committee – A Grade standard players for example need to play in the right Grades

-• Player goals (e.g., develop younger players in a more challenging grade, play older players in less challenging grades).
+• Player goals (e.g., develop younger players with the potential to play higher Grades in a more challenging grade, play older players in less challenging grades).

 Other guidelines:

-• Fathers & sons are encouraged, particularly for groups new to seniors
+• Fathers & sons / mothers & daughters are encouraged, particularly for groups new to Seniors

-• As we have a good number of older players (say 45+ years), efforts will be made to spread the older players with higher ratings across lower grades to balance experience.
+• As we have a good number of older players (say 45+ years), efforts will be made to spread the older players with higher ratings across lower grades to balance experience and mentor younger players

 • While we encourage keeping mates together, we are keen to ensure all players integrate into the Club.
 We promote knowledge sharing from experienced players as well as foster an environment where players may occasionally need to fill-in with other teams throughout the season.